mulesoft-catalyst/platform-tools/README.md

 # platform-tools
-Scripts to perform common platform related tasks
+Scripts to perform common platform related tasks System requirements : Python 2.X.

 This script works only with Cloudhub.
 It works at org level and in its simplest form it takes anypoint credentials and org id.
-Successful execute of script generates 3 CSV files in same folder. ["RuntimeManagerDetails.csv", "APIManagerDetails.csv", "UserDetails.csv"].
+Successful execution of script generates 3 CSV files in same folder. ["RuntimeManagerDetails.csv", "APIManagerDetails.csv", "UserDetails.csv"].
 If operator doesn't have permission in any particular environment then its skipped.

 ```
 vsharma-ltm1:Utils vikas.sharma$ python PlatformUtils.py --u "username" --p "password" -- o "org_id"